texastribune/styleguides/newtribunestyle.md

 $font-root-mobile: 14px
 ```

-There will likely be a base serif and a base sans-serif font.
-These are yet to be determined.

 We then have different sizes that are relative to this root font size.
 There are two smaller sizes and three larger sizes.
 These are sized in rems, to make their sizes relative to the root px size.
 If every font size should be larger, an update can be made to the $font-root settings.
 If only one font size should be larger, then an update can be made to that specific relative setting.

 ```sass